 Andy Mertens, T'ai Chi instructor

 Andy has a Bachelors of Music from Lawrence University and a Bachelors of Science from the New Physiology Institute.
-He is a member of the Association for the Advancement of Energy Medicine and a certified Quantum Energetics Structural Therapist.
-He is currently a student of the John F. Barnes method of Myofacial Release and recently studied with Barnes at Therapy on the Rocks, based in Sedona, Arizona.
+He is a member of the Association for the Advancement of Energy Medicine and a certified Quantum Energetics Structural Therapist (QEST).
+He is currently a student of the John F. Barnes method of Myofascial Release and has studied with Barnes at Therapy on the Rocks, based in Sedona, Arizona.
 Andy continues to play music professionally and offers private consultations.

 Michael Milewski, T'ai Chi instructor

 In 1976, the The T'ai Chi Ch'uan Center of Milwaukee was incorporated as a non-profit, educational corporation.
 Michael Milewski, the current director of the school, was one of the original founders and one of only four teachers who received certifications to teach T'ai Chi at that time.
 He has continued his studies with masters from China, Taiwan, and the U.S. and is trained in several styles of T’ai Chi, as well as other internal martial arts and Shao Lin Kung fu.
 He brings the richness of his training to his students through T’ai Chi form instruction and push-hands practice.
 Mike also teaches special classes, including T’ai Chi sword and staff.